-Palm Beach County Board of County Commissioners (BCC) created the Westgate CRA as a dependent special district in 1989 under Florida Statutes Chapter 163 Part III.
+Palm Beach County Board of County Commissioners (BCC) created the Westgate CRA as a dependent special district in 1989 under Florida Statures Chapter 163 Part III.
 The Westgate CRA's Redevelopment Plan guides the agency's budget and spending in accordance with the Statutes.
-The Redevelopment Plan is a live document, last amended in 2017 and includes six focus areas.
+The Redevelopment Plan is a live document and was amended last in 2017 and includes six focus areas.
 The focus areas are based first on the mandates of the Statutes, second on the analysis of existing conditions and third on the identification of opportunities and strategies needed to remove slum and blighted conditions in the CRA district.
 Focus Area 1 - Economic Development & Redevelopment prioritizes activities in the two primary commercial corridors, Westgate Avenue & Congress Avenue by devising strategies and providing programs and incentives to stimulate economic development in those corridors.
-Focus Area 1 focuses also albeit to a lesser degree on the Okeechobee Blvd. and the Military Trail.
-Corridors.
+Focus Area 1 focuses, also albeit to a lesser degree, on the Okeechobee Blvd. and the Military Trail Corridors.
 Focus Area 2 - Market Positioning highlights the benefits of investing in the CRA District to potential developers and business owners.
 Focus Area 3 - Housing responds to the obligations of CRA to facilitate the development of decent affordable housing in the CRA District.
-Focus Area 4 - Community Improvement puts in place a strategy to support crime prevention activities, property maintenance and clean-up and community events.
+Focus Area 4 -Community Improvement puts in place a strategy to support crime prevention activities, community events, property maintenance and clean-up.
 Focus Area 5 - Infrastructure proposes program ideas needed to improve and develop a safe physical environment for residents such as installing streetlights, sidewalks, drainage system and public open spaces.
+Focus Area 6 - Planning for Redevelopment explores the best strategies to develop, fund and implement redevelopment programs that will improve the CRA District.
+It is the CRA's intent to revise the Plan every five years.
+The Agency will continue to use its Plan to develop annual budgets.